getify/You-Dont-Know-JS/types & grammar/ch4.md

 The `? :` ternary operator will test `a` for truthiness, and based on that test will either assign `true` or `false` to `b`, accordingly.

-On its surface, this idiom looks like a form of *explicit* `ToBoolean`-type coercion, since it's obvious that either `true` or `false` come out of the operation.
+On its surface, this idiom looks like a form of *explicit* `ToBoolean`-type coercion, since it's obvious that only either `true` or `false` come out of the operation.

 However, there's a hidden *implicit coercion*, in that the `a` expression has to first be coerced to `boolean` to perform the truthiness test.
-I'd call this idiom "explicitly implicit". **You should avoid this idiom completely** in JavaScript.
+I'd call this idiom "explicitly implicit".
+Furthermore, I'd suggest **you should avoid this idiom completely** in JavaScript.
 It offers no real benefit, and worse, masquerades as something it's not.

 ## Implicit Coercion

 *Implicit Coercion:* type conversions that are hidden, non-obvious side-effects that implicitly occur from other actions.
 In other words, *implicit coercions* are any type conversions that aren't obvious (to you).

-While it's clear what the goal of *explicit coercion* would be (making code explicit and more understandable), it might seem *too obvious* that *implicit coercion* would fight against that goal and make code harder to understand.
+While it's clear what the goal of *explicit coercion* is (making code explicit and more understandable), it might be *too obvious* that *implicit coercion* would be opposite fight against that goal, making code harder to understand.

-Taken at face value, that's where much of the ire towards coercion comes from.
+Taken at face value, I believe that's where much of the ire towards coercion comes from.
 The majority of complaints about "JavaScript coercion" are actually aimed (whether they realize it or not) at *implicit coercion*.

 **Note:** Doug Crockford, author of *"JavaScript: The Good Parts"*, has claimed in many conference talks and writings that JavaScript coercion should be avoided.
 But what he really means is that *implicit coercion* is bad (in his opinion).
-In fact, if you read Doug's code, you'll find plenty of examples of *explicit coercion*, so it's clear just from that observation where his true angst is directed.
+If you read his code, you'll find plenty of examples of *explicit coercion*, so it's clear where his true angst is directed.

 So, **is implicit coercion** evil?
 Is it dangerous?
+Is it a flaw in JavaScript's design?
 Should we avoid it at all costs?

 I bet most of you readers are inclined to enthusiastically cheer, "Yes!"

-**Not so fast.** Hear me out throughout the rest of the chapter.
+**Not so fast.** Hear me out, throughout the rest of this chapter.

 Let's take a different perspective on what *implicit coercion* is, and can be, than just that it's "the opposite of the good explicit kind of coercion".
 That's far too narrow, and misses important nuance.